AliAmeri1996/private-credit-portfolio-analysis/README.md

 - Separate **FX hedged vs unhedged** European exposure if you can source consistent hedged series.
 - Write a one-page **memo PDF** summarizing methodology + one chart (common in PMG-style workflows).

----

-*Author note: This project is designed as an honest, public-data portfolio construction exercise for recruiting conversations—not as a substitute for proprietary manager research.*